Biggie’s Legacy, Diddy’s Villain Era: Their Strange Friendship Through the Years, Explained

 Biggie and Tupac Shakur Become Friends, Signaling the First Rift in Biggie and Diddy’s Relationship

-Despite Biggie and Diddy’s budding success and friendship, things started to take a turn when it the “Big Poppa” star befriended West Coast rapper Tupac.
-Even though Pac and Diddy never really had any issues on the surface, due to some underlying issues between the Bad Boy Records founder business dealings and Biggie’s growing weariness of them—this newfound brotherhood between the “Hypnotize” and “Keep Ya Head Up” rappers would prove to be an early wedge.
+Despite Biggie and Diddy’s budding success and friendship, things started to take a turn when the “Big Poppa” artist befriended West Coast rapper Tupac.
+Even though Pac and Diddy never really had any issues on the surface, due to some underlying issues between the Bad Boy Records founder’s business dealings and Biggie’s growing weariness of them, this newfound brotherhood between the “Hypnotize” and “Keep Ya Head Up” rappers would prove to be an early wedge.

 “Ready to Die” Changes the Game and Diddy Pushes Biggie to Be a Bigger Star